emilianoyoung/ai/_posts/_archive/2019-12-16-missed-aws-reinvent-in-las-vegas-worry-not-the-mega-conference-will-be-recapped-in-london-next-month.md

 ---
 category: news
 title: "Missed AWS re:Invent in Las Vegas?
 Worry not: The mega-conference will be recapped in London next month"
 excerpt: "It will address both the business and technical aspects of the AWS cloud, with tracks covering topics such as migration, security, machine learning, artificial intelligence, serverless computing, and more.
-AWS experts and partners will be on hand throughout to answer your burning questions about cloud computing and the hugely popular AWS platform."
+AWS experts and partners will be on hand ..."
 publishedDateTime: 2019-12-16T07:27:00Z
 sourceUrl: https://www.theregister.co.uk/2019/12/19/aws_reinvent_recap/
 ampUrl: https://www.theregister.co.uk/AMP/2019/12/19/aws_reinvent_recap/